Top 15 Strongest Insects in the world (Most Powerful Insects 2023)

 These tiny beetles have an oval form and are typically black or reddish brown.
 According to the body weight to lift ratio, the Onthophagus taurus is the strongest animal on Earth and can lift 1141 times its weight; and is, therefore, the strongest insect in the world.

-Dung beetles play a crucial role in both tropical forests and agriculture both.
+Dung beetles play a crucial role in both tropical forests and agriculture.
 They enhance soil quality and nutrient recycling by burying and eating manure.
 Horned Dung Beetles help keep pests away and are crucial for the transmission of seeds found in animal manure.

 • Scientific name- Onthophagus taurus